camunda-community-hub/camunda-8-helm-profiles/aws/ingress/nginx/tls/secure-camunda-setup/README.md

 1. Set up a Kubernetes letsencrypt certificate manager
 2. Installs a Kubernetes Nginx Ingress Controller.
 A corresponding AWS Load Balancer is provisioned automatically
 3. Scripts used by the `Makefile` will attempt to find the ip address of the Load Balancer.
 This ip address is then used generate a `camunda-values-ingress-tls-aws-secure.yaml` file.
+4. A self-signed certificate is created using cert-manager.
+Refer the file `self-signed-cert.yaml` for details on how this is done.
-4. Helm is used to install Camunda 8 using the `camunda-values-ingress-tls-aws-secure.yaml` file with the Load Balancer IP Address
+5. Helm is used to install Camunda 8 using the `camunda-values-ingress-tls-aws-secure.yaml` file with the Load Balancer IP Address
-5. The ingress controller is annotated so that letsencrypt tls certificates are provisioned.
+6. The ingress controller is annotated so that letsencrypt tls certificates are provisioned.

+NOTE: To connect to this zeebe instance from camunda clients, the self-signed certificate created by the secret can be exported to a .crt file and the same can be referred to in the zeebe.ca.certificate.path property in the application.properties or ZEEBE_CA_CERTIFICATE_PATH environment variable for the client.

+`kubectl get secret poc-cert -n camunda  -o jsonpath='{.data.tls\.crt}' | base64 --decode > poc-certificate.crt
+export ZEEBE_CA_CERTIFICATE_PATH = /path/to/poc-certificate.crt`

 You can re-install this profile easily.
 First run `make clean` to remove all kubernetes objects created by `make`.
 Then, re-run `make` to re-install.